Our Track Record

 The Elinor Ostrom Prize of £1000 is awarded to the best article in JOIE in each calendar year.

-This is higher than several other established journals, including American Journal of Economics and Sociology, Business History, History of Political Economy, Journal of Applied Economics, Journal of Economic Issues, Journal of Evolutionary Economics, Journal of Institutional and Theoretical Economics, Journal of Post Keynesian Economics, Manchester School, Metroeconomica, and Review of Radical Political Economics.
+This is higher than several other established journals, including American Journal of Economics and Sociology, Business History, Cambridge Journal of Economics, History of Political Economy, Journal of Applied Economics, Journal of Economic Issues, Journal of Evolutionary Economics, Journal of Economic Behavior and Organization, Journal of Institutional and Theoretical Economics, Journal of Post Keynesian Economics, Manchester School, Metroeconomica, and Review of Radical Political Economics.

 For comparisons of the JOIE Thompson-Reuters citation impact with that for other journals click HERE.